 Buyers pay a premium for clean entities, clear ownership of assets and goodwill, and a structure they can acquire without inheriting complexity.

 Three to five years before the intended transaction is when structuring for sale should begin.
-Some restructuring steps - particularly asset transfers between related entities and changes to how profit has historically been distributed - need time to settle before sophisticated buyers and their advisers accept them without scrutiny.
+Some restructuring steps, particularly asset transfers between related entities and changes to how profit has historically been distributed, need time to settle before sophisticated buyers and their advisers accept them without scrutiny.
 A restructure completed in the months before a sale invites questions that years of clean records do not.

-Rachelle Hare's legal and advisory work and Shannon Drew's financial management and fractional CFO advisory run on the same brief, applied to the same facts.
+Rachelle Hare’s legal and advisory work and Shannon Drew’s management accounting and business advisory run on the same brief, applied to the same facts.
 You receive one set of recommendations, not two independent opinions from advisers who have never spoken to each other.
-Rachelle has more than 25 years of construction industry experience, including in-house roles at Thiess, Laing O'Rourke and Acciona and partner-level roles at Corrs Chambers Westgarth and McCullough Robertson.
-Shannon brings more than 25 years of construction industry experience as a management accountant and fractional CFO to every construction business structuring engagement.

 For most construction businesses past the startup phase, the right structure separates the trading entity from the entity holding accumulated value, uses a discretionary trust for income distribution, and keeps the licence-holding company clean for QBCC purposes.
 What is right for your business depends on your revenue level, number of directors and shareholders, QBCC licence category and your plans for growth, bringing in partners or exiting.
 There is no single correct answer independent of your specific circumstances.